p978/Windows-Optimizer/README.md

 Hopefully fixed some bugs

-added an update function (only for linux right now)
+added an update function (need to have git)